microsoft/azure-pipelines-tasks/Tasks/AzureFunctionAppV1/README.md

 ## Overview

-The Azure Function Deployment task is used to update Azure App Service to deploy [Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) to Azure.
+The Azure Function Deployment task is used to update Azure Functions to deploy [Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) to Azure.
 The task works on cross platform Azure Pipelines agents running Windows, Linux or Mac and uses the underlying deployment technologies of RunFromPackage, Zip Deploy and [Kudu REST APIs](https://github.com/projectkudu/kudu/wiki/REST-API).

-The task works for [ASP.NET](https://www.visualstudio.com/en-us/docs/release/examples/azure/azure-web-apps-from-build-and-release-hubs), [ASP.NET Core](https://www.visualstudio.com/en-us/docs/release/examples/azure/aspnet-core10-azure-web-apps), PHP, Java, Python, Go and [Node.js](https://www.visualstudio.com/en-us/docs/release/examples/nodejs/node-to-azure-webapps) based web applications.
+The task works for the Azure Functions [Supported Languages](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages).

 ## Contact Information